Bigpoint/slim-bootstrap/README.md

 These endpoints should implement one of the _CollectionEndpoint_ interfaces located under [\SlimBootstrap\Endpoint](src/SlimBootstrap/Endpoint).
 It will then get an array of filter parameters which can be passed as GET parameters and if it is not a GET endpoint an array of data which will be the payload send with the request.
 The endpoint should return an array of [\SlimBootstrap\DataObject](src/SlimBootstrap/DataObject.php) where each DataObject holds one result.

 **Ressource endpoints**
 These endpoints should implement one of the _RessourceEndpoint_ interfaces located under [\SlimBootstrap\Endpoint](src/SlimBootstrap/Endpoint).
 It will then get an array of the parameters in the URL the ressource is identified with and if it is not a GET endpoint an array of data which will be the payload send with the request.
-The endpoint should retnr a [\SlimBootstrap\DataObject](src/SlimBootstrap/DataObject.php) and it should throw a [\SlimBootstrap\Exception](src/SlimBootstrap/Exception.php) if the endpoint encounters an error.
-The message of that exception will be printed out as result and the code will be used as HTTP return code.
+The endpoint should return a [\SlimBootstrap\DataObject](src/SlimBootstrap/DataObject.php) and it should throw a [\SlimBootstrap\Exception](src/SlimBootstrap/Exception.php) if the endpoint encounters an error.
+The message of that exception will be printed out as result and the code will be used as HTTP status code.

 ### Supported HTTP methods
 At the moment the framework supports the following HTTP methods: